 By many accounts, these actions were discretionary and were not consistent with rules-based policies.
 Indeed, as would be expected from the large difference between these interest rate actions and a more rules-based policy, the inflation rate rose.
-As measured by the GDP deflator, the inflation rate shown in Figure 4 rose by very large amounts.
+As measured by the GDP deflator, the inflation rate shown in Figure 4, rose by very large amounts.
+It has not decreased.
 The inflation rate as measured by the consumer price index rose to 8.5% in March 2022.

 Figure 4.
-Inflation rose starting in early 2021 reaching 8.1 % in the 1st quarter of 2022.
+Inflation rose starting in early 2021 reaching 7.1 % in the 1st quarter of 2021.